TubercularOx/darkhaunter/fineline.md

 Several details underscore the connection between *Escape* and *Call of Cthulhu* magic:

 - Its climactic use in *Don’t Split the Party* underscores the narrative weight that *Call of Cthulhu* magic always demands.
-- The Monster in the Dark gambles everything—casting *Escape* with Xykon watching could have meant  death.  *Call of Cthulhu* magic is never safe and always a last resort.
+- The Monster in the Dark gambles everything, casting *Escape* with Xykon watching could have meant  death.  *Call of Cthulhu* magic is never safe and always a last resort.
 - Teleportation effects in D&D do not typically function this way, making the spell feel strange and mysterious when it is finally used.

 ### Foreshadowing and Reinforcement